Nukesor/sampleflood-client/README.md

 files:
     # The path to the wav file
   - path: ./tracks/crazy.wav
-    # Offset of 40 seconds before taking samples
+    # Offset of 40 seconds before taking samples.
+(0 if ommitted)
     start_offset: 40
+    # Offset in seconds that're skipped at sample end.
+(0 if ommitted)
+    end_offset: usize,
-    # A percentual volume adjustment (40%)
+    # A percentual volume adjustment (40%).
+(1.0 - neutral if ommitted)
     volume_adjustment: 0.4
   - path: ./tracks/duck_song.wav
 ```